-To heat the glass enough in order to re-mould the edges and really give a professional finish will take the use of a kiln so the following cold-working options are just simple methods with which to polish your edges without firing.
+To heat the glass enough to re-mould the edges and give a professional finish will take the use of a kiln so the following cold-working options are just simple methods with which to polish your edges without firing.

-At the bottom there is a brief summary of how I polished these particular bottle edges seen here in this article by simply using a large 600 grit diamond file.
+At the bottom, there is a summary of how I polished these particular bottle edges seen here in this article by simply using a large 600 grit diamond file.

 For removing any snags and to even out the edge: